alexnardini/FLAM3_for_SideFX_Houdini/README.md

 One of the main mission, was to pack the entire algorithm and functionalities I desired inside a tool using only Houdini out of the box.
 No HDK ( Houdini Developers Kit - c++ ).
-As a result, it become a very conservative implementation, it has everything but with some limits as I needed to cut corners everywhere wich has been a daunting process to put into balance.
+As a result, it become a very conservative implementation, it has everything but with some limits as I needed to cut corners everywhere wich became a daunting process to put into balance.

 There are more functionalities I'd love to add, but this v1.x is happily out as it is.

-A big commitment I needed to honor was to learn how to do fractal art, and actually do lots of fractal art with this tool while I was developing it and...fractal art is hard to do!
+A big commitment I needed to honor was to learn how to do fractal art, and actually do lots of fractal art with this tool while I was developing it and...fractal art is hard to do.
 Building a fractal art tool without knowing what a fractal artis need and feel while doing it is kind of pointless.
+And so I did so much fractal art that I inhevitably fell in love with it.
-While I didnt become a Pro in doing it, it was crucial to shape and steer this tool in the right direction.
+It was crucial so I could shape and steer this tool in the right direction.

 ### Description